 Dr. Maria Misra in the video claimed that since Indian economy is booming today and many young women are coming out to work, Indian men are trying to control their (women’s) lives (mark her comment “….how they (women) should be allowed to live their lives”).

-This told me that the main intention of this film was to show that Indian men try to control the behavior of women, which is not true.
-Because the overwhelming protest throughout India after Dec 16 signifies India’s true attitude towards the women compared to the views of some criminals.
+This told me that the main intention of this film was to show that Indian men try to control the behaviour of women, which is not true.
+Because of the overwhelming protest throughout India after Dec 16 signifies India’s true attitude towards the women compared to the views of some criminals.
 However, International media is biased towards showing India in a bad light.

 Ironically, this documentary also shows global rape statistics that show countries like The United Kingdom with a higher number of rape cases but still, Udwin chose to condemn India.